Introduction to Contemporary Art & Open Learning

 The OER is a learning tool that buys valuable time for staff and students to devote ourselves to live workshop time.
 Using it routinely as part of our practice also means we can focus more of our attention on learning by participating in and reviewing live art assignments.

-By the end of Part I: you will have been given formative feedback by, and given formative feedback on, the contributions of each member of your small peer-support group.
+By the end of Sprint 2: you will have been given formative feedback by, and given formative feedback to, members of your small peer-support group (‘basho’).

-Part II of the course involves working closely as part of a team (your Basho) to design then run an open framework for artistic learning.
-A working prototype of your open framework will be put the test by your Basho before being run in public as part of the Open Learning Fair in Week 10.
+A working prototype of your BarCamp will be put the test by your Basho before being run in public in Week 10.

-The final part of the course supports you to run your own workshop as part of an art and open learning fair held in public towards the end of the course.
+In the final part of the course, you will showcase own open toolkit as part of an art and open learning BarCamp held in public in Week 10.

 Your peer-group (Basho) and Basho tutor will support you to develop your Basho’s BarCamp and your own individual open toolkit.

 Other students on this course and their tutors will, additionally, form part of your Basho’s audience during the event.

-Your peers will also take part in reviewing and formatively feeding back on your contribution to this fair.
+Your peers will also take part in reviewing and formatively feeding back on your contribution to this BarCamp.

 Equally, you will support your own peer-group to develop your basho’s project and will, additionally, form the audience for other basho in the course.

-You will also take part in reviewing and formatively feeding back on other groups’ contributions to this fair.
+You will also take part in reviewing and formatively feeding back on other groups’ contributions to this BarCamp.

 Soja, E. W. (1996).
 Thirdspace : Journeys To Los Angeles And Other Real-And-Imagined Places.
 Cambridge, Mass.
 Oxford, Blackwell.